Grounded in design

 Read on as Angelica shares her creative journey, from playing in her family’s garment factory as a child to using science and runner insights to design run bras.

 Brooks Running: When did you know you wanted to be a designer?

 Angelica Jenett: Design was almost like a family business.
 My uncles on my mom’s side had a garment factory.
 I remember walking around and seeing the screen printers working when I was a little kid.
 On my mom’s side there were lots of designers and artists and musicians.
 My grandmother gave me a sewing machine when I was 14, and I was just set from there.

 BR: What is your creative process like?

-AJ: For me it’s like I’m constantly filtering everything.
+AJ: For me, it’s like I’m constantly filtering everything.
 Whatever I’m looking at — whether it’s someone running down the street, or if I’m at an art show, or browsing websites, magazines or Instagram — there are little things that I pick up that stick in my head.
 Then of course we get our line orders and our briefs, and I take bits of what’s in my head and apply it to that.
 It’s like putting a puzzle together.
 I also think about the history of an item and the needs of the business.

 BR: How is your work at Brooks different from other work you've done in the past?

 AJ: My background is more in trend-specific design – think Free People, Pac Sun, Old Navy, and Gap.
-We were talking more about trend and not as much about body, wear, and the actual end use of product.
+We were talking more about trends and not as much about body, wear, and the actual end use of products.
 So there’s a huge difference in the amount of insight that goes into this.
 With the gear we make here, we must think about what distance you’re running, where to put your keys, can you fit a Gu in here?